donadams1969/donadams1969/README.md

 ---

 > _“Justice without immutability is performance.
 VALOR is not a performance — it is a permanent record.”_
-> — Donny Gillson

-Let me know if you want this exported directly into a GitHub project or auto-synced into your repository’s README.md.

 ![1000014083](https://github.com/user-attachments/assets/96b8f5e4-7bc9-45f1-97bb-630214da453f)